manojmanivannan/liveisstracker/README.md

 ```

 ## Run the project
+To render maps using mapbox, you need an access token.
+Follow instructions [here](https://docs.mapbox.com/help/getting-started/access-tokens/).
+You can use create a free account and get a public access token.
+Save the public token in your project directory as ```map_secret.txt```.
-This command will run the docker-compose.yml and brings the containers (Python app and DB) in the background.
+This command will run the docker-compose.yml and brings up the application (docker containers) in the background.
 ```
 make clean launch
 ```